With these 5 tips!

 - It is very important to establish a bedtime routine.
 We are all creatures of habit and find comfort in knowing what comes next.
 The same is for your little one.
 Having a bedtime routine will be their cue to let them know that it is time to go to sleep.
 Start your bedtime routine at the same age-appropriate time each evening.
-One thing to keep in mind is do not have the bottle as the last step before you place them in their crib.
+One thing to remember is not having the bottle as the last step before placing them in their crib.
 This will create a sleep association.
-Your little one will expect the bottle each time that they are to fall asleep.
+Your little one will expect the bottle each time they are to fall asleep.
 This also means in the middle of the night when they wake.

 - Fill their Tank.
 Think about how hard it is to fall asleep on an empty stomach.
 Almost impossible!
 Your little one is the same way.
 It is so important that they get the appropriate amount of food during the day to ensure that they can have successful sleep.
 For example, a 6-month-old should get 28-32 oz of formula or breastmilk during the day.

 - Sleep Environment.
 Sound, temperature, and light are important considerations that you should take when setting up a sleep environment for your little one.
 Use a sound machine to soothe your little one.
 The goal temperature that is best for their room is 68-72 degrees.
 Room darkening shades are great for daytime sleep when the sun is popping through.
 Don’t forget that healthy sleep habits start with safe sleep.
 It is so important to always follow safe sleep practices.
 A simple way to remember the foundation of safe sleep is with the ABCs of Safe Sleep.

 A- Alone.
 There should be nothing (or no one) else in bed with your little one besides maybe a pacifier.

 B- Back.
 Always put your little one down into a bed on their back.